 We know that sometimes all you're in the mood for is a hearty, satisfying helping of pasta, and there is no denying that Olive Garden has just what you're looking for.
 Because certain menu items aren't as healthy as they sound, we ranked every pasta dinner from worst to best so you can treat yourself wisely.
-And when you go, take a word of advice from nutritionist Jessica Fishman Levinson, MS, RDN, CDN, who says the key to eating at Olive Garden is portion control.
-Either share a pasta dish or minimize temptation by asking your server to pack up half of your meal when you order, so it never gets to your plate.
-Even better, to lose weight fast, skip the OG and read these 50 Best Eat This, Not That!
-Tips Ever!
+(And when you go, take a word of advice from nutritionist Jessica Fishman Levinson, MS, RDN, CDN, who says the key to eating at Olive Garden is portion control.
+Either share a pasta dish or minimize temptation by eating just half of your meal and packing up saving the other half.)

 Chicken & Shrimp Carbonara

 Chicken and shrimp mixed into pasta does sound delicious.
 But one look at the nutritional breakdown of this dish and you're going to want to stop right in your tracks.
 It's serving up three grams of heart-harming trans fat.
 See, trans fat raises your LDL, or "bad" cholesterol, and lowers HDL, or "good" cholesterol.
 This is trouble, as frequent consumption can trigger heart disease, stroke, diabetes, and other chronic conditions, according to Harvard Health.
 It's recommended that people should eat zero trans fat, or come as close to zero as possible.

 The Tour of Italy guides you from the leaning tower of lasagna to the Colosseum of fettuccine alfredo, to the ruins of chicken parmigiana.
 This trip sets you back a day and a half's worth of sodium, and although this dish may be cheaper than a plane ticket, your waistline will pay the price.